Skip to main content

 fb

-Many disabled veterans – that needed assistance the most – had been unable to access housing programs on the West LA VA Campus designated for veterans because of how income has been defined.
+Many disabled veterans – especially those who needed assistance the most – were unable to access housing programs on the West LA VA campus designated for veterans because of how income has been defined.
+To permanently end this practice Congressman Sherman wrote the Housing Unhoused Disabled Veterans Act (HUD/VA)

-In February, Congressman Sherman reintroduced the Housing Unhoused Disabled Veterans Act (HUDVA) to permanently ensure that VA disability benefits are not used to disqualify a veteran from eligibility for veteran housing.
+The House of Representatives unanimously passed my bill, the Housing Unhoused Disabled Veterans Act (HUD/VA), to permanently ensure that VA disability benefits are not used to disqualify a veteran from eligibility for veteran housing.

 Additional Resources for Assistance